nosnibor27/WHEAT_phenology_forecaster/README.md

 Data is requested from the Northwest Knowledge Network THREDDS server.
 The URL is constructed using combinations of the base URL named `url_1`, the list of global climate models named `model`, a specification for which model was used named `condition`, and a list of available climate variables named `variable_1`.
 While aggregated data is available, it is easier on the server to request the daily climate data in pieces of around ~5000 to ~7000 days at a time instead of the full ~20,000 to ~33,000 days for the historical and future datasets, respectively.
 Those are specified using either `timestep_historical`, `timestep_45`, or `timestep_85`.

-Data is requested by running `netcdf_downloader.R`.
+Data is collected by running `netcdf_downloader.R`.
 The functions `open.nc` and `var.get.nc` from the `RNetCDF` package are used to collect data from the appropriate raster within the dataset for each location.
 Unfortunately, it takes forever to download and the `for` loop is not parallelized.
 I currently have data for the following locations:

 - Moscow, ID
 - Genesee, ID